enthought/traits/docs/source/traits_user_manual/observing.rst

 Notification Handler
 --------------------

-As soon as a change has occurred, the **handler** callable provided will be invoked as long as the change is observed for notifications.
-The handler will be given information about the change, and it must have the following
-signature:

-- handler(*event*)
+By default, the **handler** is invoked immediately after the change has occured.
+The **dispatch** parameter in |@observe| can be set such that the handler is dispatched elsewhere to be invoked later (e.g. on a GUI event loop).

+The following expectations apply to any change handler:

+* It must accept one argument: the **event** parameter (see below)
+* It is called **after** a change has occured
+* No assumptions should be made about the order of which handlers are called for a given change event.
+A change event can have many change handlers.
+* No exceptions should be raised from a change handler.
+Any unexpected exceptions will be captured and logged.

-where the *event* parameter is an object representing the change observed.
-The type of *event* depends on the context of the change.
+When the handler is invoked, it is given an **event** object which provides information about the change observed.
+The type and signature of *event* depends on the context of the change.
+However they all include a parameter *object* referring to the object being modified:

 .. rubric:: Change event types